grasskin/CMU-Stellic-Units/README.md

 CMUnits
 ----

-The CMUnits extension inserts average hours spent data from Faculty Course Evaluations (FCEs) into the schedule planning process for Carnegie Mellon University students.
+The CMU-Stellic-Units extension inserts average hours spent data from Faculty Course Evaluations (FCEs) into the schedule planning process in Stellic for Carnegie Mellon University students.
 This information is collected from students like you at the end of each semester when you fill out FCEs and report how much time you spent on a course during an average week.
 This data is best used as a guide rather than an exact estimate.